 My books have a page for each week of pregnancy.
 You will be amazed how quickly each page gets filled.
 Every week your baby changes and so should the information you write down.
 For example, on week 27 we took a gender vote and recorded the results to show when baby was born who was right.
 Although, you always pray for a healthy baby everyone has an opinion based on belly size.

 Pick a notebook with a sturdy hard cover.
 This book will be filled to capacity. and you definitely want it to last.

-Step 3 (optional): Pick out your embellishments.
+Step 3 (optional): Pick Out Your Embellishments

 Basically, anything you would like to save to add to the book would be collected at this stage.

-Step 4: Assemble book.
+Step 4: Assemble Your Book

-If you skipped step 3 and are only writing about your pregnancy then this step is easy.
-Simply record everything week by week.
-Make sure to use a non-smearing ink pen.
-Preferably archival quality.
+If you skipped step 3 and are only writing about your pregnancy, then this step is easy: simply record everything week by week.
+Make sure to use a non-smearing ink pen; preferably archival quality.
 You don't want these memories to fade over time.

 This will come in handy for writing down the labor and delivery story.
 It can also be used to record who came to visit and what gifts/cards were given.
 We also saved a page for visitors to sign when they arrived.
 Another keepsake for the book.